 Non-compliance with the California Consumer Privacy Act comes with a hefty price tag, as high as $7,500 per CCPA violation.
 But that’s only half the story.
 According to a 2021 survey by Enterprise Strategy Group, concerns over reduced productivity, lawsuits, recovery costs, and reputational damages are just as strong a motivation for achieving and maintaining compliance.

-CCPA compliance checklist: how to get and stay compliant in 2023 and beyond
+CCPA compliance checklist: how to get and stay compliant

 - Find out if you’re covered